betaglot/plantabeta/docs/reference/Move/MoveTeori/MoveElements/SkreefMove/Overview.md

 # 🟠 <move>SkreefMove</move>

-## ToReduceConfusion(SkreefMove != SkreefEco)
+## ToReduceConfusion(SkreefMove != SkreefEko)

-The skreef movement isn't the same concept as the Skreef's EcoSurface of exposed soil.
+The skreef movement isn't the same concept as the Skreef's EkoSurface of exposed soil.

 "Skreef" is a movement and concrete part of the land, similar to how a "hold" is a move and concrete object in climbing